lausek/lovm2/book/src/building/expressions.md

               Call(f, 2)
 ```

 And here is the compiletime representation of said formula.
 As you can see, every operation has an equivalent static method on `Expr`.
+Also note that calling a function has its own construct.
+This is due to calls being allowed in statement position as well.

 ```
 let formula = Expr::mul(